hoangtung386/Stroke-Prediction/README.md

 ### Stopping the Services

-To stop the servers, press `Ctrl + C` in each terminal window.
+Press `Ctrl + C` in each terminal to stop the servers.

 ---